Scholarship Competition Department Deadlines

 Term Activity Report (FOE) Awards

-Each term the Department gives out Faculty of Engineers Awards (FOEs), in the amount of $1,500 each to students who have shown strong merit in the previous term (grades, publications, conferences, etc.).
+Each term the Department gives out Faculty of Engineers Awards (FOEs), to students who have shown strong merit in the previous term (grades, publications, conferences, etc.).
 The ECE Graduate Studies Committee meets once a term to determine who will receive the awards.
 The minimum eligibility requirements for this award are as follows;

 - cannot have incomplete (INC) or did not write (DNW) grade